wjdwls0630/khu_sensor/README.md

 - - -

-# How ADS stops
+# How MPR stops

-The way ADS stop is very similiar to the way ADS works.
+The way MPR stop is very similiar to the way ADS works.

 From PC, send 8bit data 8'h53 to give stop signal to FPGA
 Of course, stop signal is supposed to import while ADS is running( **i_CORE_BUSY** on high(1) state)

 This stop signal will effect all three SL inside  **sensor_core.v**, and most important SL is ADS SL!!